Sport Birmingham are calling on the city’s activity providers, clubs and community organisations to get involved in Join the Movement.

 Send any questions to firstname.lastname@example.org or Tag us on social media @sportbirmingham using the #BhamJTM

-Join the Movement is a National Lottery-funded campaign helping everyone get, or stay, active as we deal with coronavirus restrictions.
+Join the Movement was a National Lottery-funded campaign helping everyone get, or stay, active as we dealt with coronavirus restrictions.

 Join the Movement and share how you’re getting active during this time.

 Helping you to find great ways to get active

 Find an online class: Find an online exercise class using our live activity timetable.
 Search for free and paid-for classes for all ability levels, including yoga, high-intensity interval training (HIIT) and dance.

 Get active at home: Find free online content and things you can try from the comfort of your own home, whether you’re on your own, with the kids, or looking for something a bit different.

 Get active outdoors: It’s not always easy to find the time to step outside and get active, but there are lots of simple ways you can combine the outdoors with activity.

 Feel inspired: Find activities and inspiration targeted at women of all ages.